kathbruten/Project-1/README.md

 * [Bootstrap](https://getbootstrap.com/) for Card features and NavBar basecode
 * [W3Schools](https://www.w3schools.com/) for help when I was stuck with a problem
 * [Sofology](https://www.sofology.co.uk/) for foctional product dimensions
+* [https://github.com/Code-Institute-Submissions/Luka-pp-MS1] Reference for starting point on how  to structure README file

 ### Testing
 Browser Testing